-Key audit matters The key audit matters that we identified in the current year were: Valuation of insurance contract liabilities Initial adoption of IFRS 17 Within this report, key audit matters are identified as follows: Newly identified Similar level of risk Materiality The materiality that we used in the current year was £10.5 million (2022: £10.8 million) which was determined on the basis of net assets.
+Key audit matters The key audit matters that we identified in the current year were: Valuation of insurance contract liabilities - Subsidence and escape of water perils frequency and severity assumptions Within this report, key audit matters are identified as follows: Similar level of risk Materiality The materiality that we used in the current year was £10.2 million (2023: £10.5 million) which was determined on the basis of net assets.
 Scoping The audit scope is determined to provide sufficient coverage for all the material financial statement line items.
-Significant changes in our approach Due to the adoption of IFRS 17: Insurance Contracts, which replaced the existing standard for insurance contracts in January 2023, a new key audit matter has been identified in the current year.
+Significant changes in our approach The adoption of IFRS 17 was a key audit matter in the prior period due to the company's initial transition to the standard on 1 January 2023.
+As the current period's financial statements are no longer the first to incorporate IFRS 17, it is not considered a key audit matter this year.